 High-performance Use Cases of LPVR & Varjo Headsets

-Components of an VR/AR Operation System
+Components of a VR/AR Operating System

 Augmented and virtual reality technology helps boost worker productivity in various fields such as automotive, aerospace, industrial production, and more.
 Whereas the context of these applications is usually fairly specific, some aspects are common to many of these use cases.
 In this article, we will specifically explore the topic of pose tracking of Varjo head mounted displays (HMDs) based on LP-RESEARCH’s LPVR operating system.
 We will further on show two customer use cases that utilize LPVR in different ways.